How do we know how much cooling we're creating with our "clouds," and how does this compare to warming from carbon dioxide emissions?

 CO2's Warming

 How much does carbon dioxide warm the planet?
 I was surprised about the uncertainty band here.
-IPCC says between .27 and .63 C per 1000 gigatons co2:
+IPCC says between 0.27°C and 0.63°C per 1000 gigatons CO2 .

 Converting Units

 Now we've got all the information we need to do our math.
-First, a conversion: temperature to radiative forcing.
-From the first table above, .7C per W/m2
+First, a conversion from temperature change to radiative forcing: 0.7°C per W/m2

 So, we'll convert our radiative forcing per Tg SO2 to temperature change: